GamerA1-99/HackDVB-GUI/README.md

 Automatic gap-filling to ensure a valid and displayable EPG on receivers.

 * **Subtitle Flexibility:**
-Burn-in: Permanently render external .srt .vtt or .ass subtitles onto the video.
+Burn-in: Permanently render external .srt, .vtt or .ass subtitles onto the video.

 * **DVB and Teletext subtitles:** Pass through embedded subtitle tracks from the source file for viewer-toggleable subtitles.